 Do you check your phone a lot throughout your day?
 Put the phone’s language settings in French (just make sure you memorize how to change them back in case of emergency!).

-This way, you actively build your French while absorbing the authentic language and culture.
-Squeeze in a video on your commute, lunch break, before bed or any other time.
+FluentU is an effortless way to add some dynamic fun to your French learning sessions.
+It allows you to actively build your French while absorbing the authentic language and culture.
+Plus, it’s convenient—Squeeze in a video on your commute, lunch break, before bed or any other time.
 You can watch on your iOS or Android device (as well as on the computer).

 One last thing that I like to do to remind myself why I am learning French is to plan an imaginary trip, even if I can’t buy the tickets yet!
 I just spend five minutes a day or so thinking about where I’d like to visit, who I’d like to meet and what I’d like to learn.
 This inspires me on days when I’m feeling like learning French has become difficult and tedious.